 The Open Source Community builds continuously new integration and automation functionality.
-Customers vote on the Chills platform prioritising the “most wanted” functionality.
+Customers vote on the Chills backend prioritising the “most wanted” functionality.

 From a fragmented to an integrated organisation

 It is difficult to predict market changes, but one thing is for sure, change will happen!
 Your customers are daily confronted with new possibilities in terms of product and service features and the way they are offered.
-The good news is, you are prepared using Chills.
+The good news, you are prepared using Chills.

 Recommended listening and reading